2008 United States House of Representatives elections in Tennessee: District 9

 This district lies in southwestern Tennessee, located entirely within Shelby County and including most of the city of Memphis.
-It has been represented by Democrat Steve Cohen since 2007, who ran against independent candidates Jake Ford, Dewey Clark, and Taylor Shelby Wright.
+It had been represented by Democrat Steve Cohen since 2007, who ran against independent candidates Jake Ford, Dewey Clark, and Taylor Shelby Wright.
 Cohen defeated attorney Nikki Tinker by a 79% to 19% margin in the Democratic primary.

+Democratic primary

 Cohen, who is the only white congressman representing a majority black district, defeated Tinker, who is black, by a much narrower margin in 2006.
 There was much controversy over accusations made by the Tinker campaign that Cohen was involved with the Ku Klux Klan, and circulation of anti-Semitic propaganda against Cohen, who is Jewish.
 No Republican filed in this overwhelmingly Democratic district, although Cohen's primary victory assured him of a second term in any case.